It wasn’t that long ago I remember the bottled water selection being pretty basic.

 San Pellegrino, my personal favorite, has 445 mg of sulfates compared to Gerolsteiner’s 38 mg.
 While I don’t think this alone is enough to justify it being a better option than Gerolsteiner, I do think it makes it an amazing alternative that is available nearly everywhere, especially if dining out.
 It is widely believed that ingesting food or beverage that contains sulfur is good for the hair, skin, nails and connective tissue.

-If you haven’t heard of Topo Chico yet, it’s wonderful for those who absolutely love bubbles.
+If you haven’t heard of Topo Chico yet, it’s wonderful for those who absolutely love bubbles as main ingredient.
 It’s by far the most carbonated of the bunch.

-Derived from a spring in Mexico, Topo Chico naturally contains minerals including sodium, magnesium, calcium, potassium, and manganese.
+Derived from a spring in Mexico, Topo Chico naturally has mineral content including sodium, magnesium, calcium, potassium, and manganese.

 Honorable Mentions – Regular ol’ Water